Clockshop's Kite Festival

 ART WORKSHOPS

 Alongside kite flying, Clockshop presents free arts workshops in collaboration with local organizations and artists, offering creative experiences for participants of all ages and skill levels.
 Please note that children under 10 must be accompanied by an adult.
+Clockshop is pleased to welcome Maria Maea and Rediscover Center to host arts workshops during the kite festival.
+Guided by Rediscover’s mission to equip makers with the tools, resources, and confidence to explore creative reuse and self-expression, these hands-on sessions are open to all.

-Ribbon Wand Workshop
+Ribbon Wand Workshop with Rediscover Center

 In this workshop, participants will create their own ribbon wand using colorful ribbons, simple handles, and reclaimed materials.
 The activity is designed to be accessible for all ages and skill levels, making it especially well-suited for young children, families, and anyone who enjoys playful, movement-based making.

-Parachute Toy Workshop
+Parachute Toy Workshop with Rediscover Center

 This hands-on workshop invites participants to design and build a small parachute toy inspired by classic childhood experiments.
 Participants will explore how different materials, shapes, and weights affect a parachute’s movement through the air.
 After building and testing their designs, participants will launch their creations from a nearby bridge to watch them fly!